AI4REALNET/Human-Assessment-Module/README.md

 # Human Assessment Module
-This repository provides the code to support the creation of personalised machine learning models to quantify the cognitive performance and using psycophysiological data.
+This repository provides the code to support the creation of personalised machine learning models to quantify the cognitive performance and identify stress states, using physiological data.
 It is organised into four main components:

 - **Framework for Experimental Protocol and Data Collection**
 - **Personalised Quantification of Cognitive Performance**
+- **Personalised Classification of Stress**
+- **Real-time Implementation**

 ## 🧪 Framework for Experimental Protocol and Data Collection
 The folder `reaction_time_protocol` contains the MATLAB experimental framework used to gather physiological and behavioral data, following the experimental design described in [Rodrigues et al., 2018](https://www.mdpi.com/1660-4601/15/6/1080).